I-35W Mississippi River bridge: Replacement bridge

-The replacement of the collapsed I-35W Mississippi River, bridge crosses the Mississippi River at the same location as the original bridge, and carries north–south traffic on I-35W.
+The MnDOT announced on September 19, 2007, that Flatiron Construction and Manson Construction Co. would build the replacement bridge for $234 million.
+The new bridge would cross the Mississippi River at the same location as the original bridge, and would carry north–south traffic on I-35W.
 It was constructed on an accelerated schedule, because of the highway's function as a vital link for carrying commuters and truck freight.

-Mn/DOT announced on September 19, 2007, that Flatiron Constructors and Manson Construction Co. would build the replacement bridge for $234 million.
-The I-35W Saint Anthony Falls Bridge was opened to the public on September 18, 2008, at 5 a.m.
-The bridge replacement project was awarded the "Best Overall Design-Build Project Award" for 2009 by the Design-Build Institute of America.
+The I-35W Saint Anthony Falls Bridge was opened to the public on September 18, 2008, at 5 a.m., three months ahead of schedule.
+For its smooth construction performance, the bridge replacement project was awarded the "Best Overall Design-Build Project Award" for 2009 by the Design-Build Institute of America.

 Memorials

 Memorial services

 About 1,400 people gathered for an interfaith service of healing held at St. Mark's Episcopal Cathedral on August 5, 2007, when many of the victims were still missing.
 Among the presenters were representatives of the Christian, Islamic, Jewish, Hindu, Native American and Hispanic communities, police, fire and emergency responders, the governor, the mayor, a choir and several musicians.
 Minnesotans held a minute of silence during National Night Out, on August 7, 2007, at 6:05 pm.
 On August 8, 2007, the Twin Cities chapter of the American Red Cross lowered the flags of the United States, the state of Minnesota and the American Red Cross in remembrance of the victims of the tragedy.
 Gold Medal Park near the Guthrie Theater was a gathering place for those who wished to leave flowers or remembrances for those who died.
 During an address to the city council on August 15, 2007, Rybak remembered each of the victims and "the details of their lives".